 TSplus creates by default an icon for the Portable Client Generator:

-It can also be accessed on the Server's tile of the AdminTool:
+It can also be accessed in the Sessions tab of the AdminTool:

 Note: Connection Clients are not compatible with Mac computers.

 Since TSplus 11.40 release, the client generator has been redesigned to be numerically signed and to avoid false/positive antiviruses reactions.

 Instead of a ".exe" program, the new Client Generator is creating a flat encrypted file with the extension ".connect":

 On client side, each user will have to run a signed program named "Setup-ConnectionClient.exe” as a pre-requisite.
 This program is available on your server, in the TSplus program folder: TSplus\Clients\WindowsClient:

 or by downloading it.